joshgav/platform/openshift-services/logging/README.md

 ## For Lokistack and Vector

-NOTE: this is a work in progress!
+- Provision an S3 bucket and specify its coordinates in `.env`
+- If using minio make sure the TLS cert for the minio tenant is recognized by the Lokistack.
 - In `deploy.sh` set `logging_stack=loki`
-- Depends on minio or ODF to provide buckets.
-- Currently I copied the access key ID and secret manually.
-- When using minio make sure the TLS cert for the minio tenant is recognized by the Lokistack.
 - Enable the console plugin in the OpenShift ClusterLogging resource.

 ## For ELK